svekl/square-connect-api-client/README.md

 https://docs.connect.squareup.com/api/connect/v2

-Client code was generated with https://generator.swagger.io, so it supports all endpoints and operations listed in documentation
+Client code was generated with https://generator.swagger.io, so it supports all endpoints and operations listed in documentation.

+List of endpoints can be found here: https://docs.connect.squareup.com/api/connect/v2/#navsection-endpoints

+For each endpoint there is a class, like for Transaction endpoint there is Transaction**Api** class.

-Also supports Authorization API operations ObtainToken and RenewToken from Connect API v1
+Also supports Authorization API operations ObtainToken and RenewToken from Connect API v1 (AuthorizationApi class)

 https://docs.connect.squareup.com/api/connect/v1/#navsection-authorization